Derv-OFlynn/Fallout2ndYear/04. Data Communications/Exam Revision.md

 ``hardware_address = ip_address AND Oxff``

 Closed-form computation can be very efficient because both the <mark style="background: #69E772;">hardware</mark> and <mark style="background: #69E772;">IP addresses</mark> can be changed

+### <mark style="background: #69E772;">VLSM:</mark>

+VLSM stands for Variable Length Subnet Masking.
+It's a technique used in IP addressing that allows network administrators to divide an IP address space into subnets of different sizes, thereby maximizing the efficiency of address allocation.

+In traditional subnetting, the subnet masks used are fixed in length, meaning that all subnets within a network have the same number of host addresses.
+However, with VLSM, subnet masks can vary in length for different subnets within the same network, allowing for more efficient allocation of IP addresses.

+VLSM is particularly useful in situations where different subnets require different numbers of hosts.
+By allocating smaller subnets with fewer hosts where they are needed and larger subnets with more hosts where necessary, VLSM helps conserve IP address space.

+For example, in a network where one subnet needs only a few hosts while another subnet requires a larger number of hosts, VLSM allows the administrator to assign smaller subnets to the former and larger subnets to the latter, optimizing address utilization.

+Overall, VLSM is a flexible approach to subnetting that enables more efficient utilization of IP address space by allowing for variable subnet sizes within a network

+### <mark style="background: #69E772;">Last minute IP Address allocation notes:</mark>

+- The /n at the end of am IP address indicates how many addresses are in the block.
+Minus n from 32.
+The amount of address = 2<sup>32-n</sup>, e.g. /24 means there are 2<sup>8</sup> = 256 address in the block.
+There are 24 bits for the network and 8 bits for the host.
+- If you can do an even split, every address gets the same mask.
+- In this example each subnet needs at least 25 host addresses.
+It also needs a network address and a broadcast address, so 27.
+32 is the closest power of 2 to 27 so the magic number is 32.
+- The mask is equal to 255.255.255.224
+- The first network address starts at 0.
+You add the magic number to get the network address of each subsequent network e.g. if the magic number = 32 then Subnet A's network address ends in 0, Subnet B's network address ends in 32, network C's is 64, etc.
+- The First Host address of a subnet is the network address + 1.
+The first host address A ends in 1, in B it ends in 33, etc
+- The Broadcast address of a subnet is the last address before the next subnet begins.
+The Broadcast address of A ends in 31.
+The broadcast of B ends in 63, etc
+- The Last host address of the network is the broadcast address -1.
+The last host address of subnet A ends in 30, the last host of B ends in 62.